 Take control of your spending by sticking to a budget.
-Make a list of everything you spend on in a week and weed out all the little extras you don’t need.
-Total up the costs of things you really have to buy and this is your budget.
-Make sure you can afford this budget and keep a little left over.
+Make a list of everything you spend in a week and weed out all the little extras you don’t need.
+Total up the costs of things you really have to buy, and this is your budget.
+Make sure you can afford this budget and keep a little left over if possible.
 If you don’t have enough money for this budget, then more things need to go.
 Do you really need to buy lunch at work?
 Can you live without that DVD?
 Make your budget realistic and then stick to it.
 This should leave you with a little extra every month.
 You can use this to pay off loans, or make more money by putting it into a savings account.
 See our full article on making a budget.

 11. Have a ‘use it up’ week

-This is where you don’t buy anything new, but make yourself use up the odds and ends of things you have already bought.
+This is where you don’t buy anything new, but use up the odds and ends of things you have already bought.
 Whether it’s a half-finished bottle of shampoo or open cereal packets, using everything up will save you money.
 Start by clearing out your cupboards so you don’t waste anything.

 12. Pay less tax with tax credits